From my family to yours, I’m sharing 15 gluten-free Easter recipes you’ll love, plus a few easy recipe ideas for leftovers!

 Gluten-Free Cream of Chicken and Mushroom Soups (DF Option)

-I shared the recipes for Gluten-Free Cream of Chicken and Mushroom Soups this past Thanksgiving and they were instant hits!
-Honest to goodness I could eat the mushroom soup all by itself – SO tasty.
-Use these gluten-free, easily made dairy-free “cream of” soups in all your creamy Easter casseroles.
+I shared the recipes for Gluten-Free Cream of Chicken and Mushroom Soups a few years ago and they have been holiday staples in your home ever since.
+Honest to goodness I could eat the mushroom soup all by itself – it’s SO tasty.
+Use these gluten-free, easily made dairy-free “cream of” soups in all your creamy Easter side dishes.

-Use gluten free Cream of Mushroom Soup in Gluten-Free Green Bean Casserole!
-Honestly, if there were no other side dish on the Easter dinner table this year, I wouldn’t be that upset.
+Use a batch of gluten free Cream of Mushroom Soup in my homemade Gluten-Free Green Bean Casserole!
+Honestly, if there were no other side dish at Easter dinner, I wouldn’t be upset.
 This dish is INCREDIBLE.
+Also, I’ve totally used canned gluten free fried onion rings on top instead of homemade fried shallot rings.
+Can’t say I’m mad at that simple, time saving swap. ;)

 Gluten-Free Party Potatoes Deluxe

-Speaking of casseroles to use homemade “cream of” soups in, Gluten-Free Party Potatoes Deluxe is one of the best.
+Speaking of casseroles to use my homemade “cream of” soups in, Gluten-Free Party Potatoes Deluxe is one of the best.
 Party Potatoes Deluxe is a staple at all my family’s holiday meals and I always pile my plate high with a few extra scoops.
 Cheesy, savory, and topped with a crunchy, buttery crust.
 THE BEST.
+Easily halved or quartered too.

 Green Beans with Brown Butter Garlic-Sage Breadcrumbs